Pravinrajj/TSA_EXP2/README.md

 # Ex.No: 02 LINEAR AND POLYNOMIAL TREND ESTIMATION
-Date: 25-08-24
 ### AIM:
-To Implement Linear and Polynomial Trend Estiamtion Using Python.
+To Implement Linear and Polynomial Trend Estiamtion in XAUUAE Using Python.

 ### ALGORITHM:
 Import necessary libraries (NumPy, Matplotlib)